wtwong316/SFU-CST/README.md

 Using translation tools, we have the capability to transform our dataset into various dialects.
 Looking ahead, with a sufficient number of native target speaking participants in our experiments, we will be able to evaluate the potential of CST in providing support for such dialect.

 ## Getting Started
+!!!
+This project is under development.
+If everything runs well, it will be announced here.
 ### Environment Setup
 #### Download this repository
 ```shell